okinawabob/um/cmis102.md

 ## Week 2: Program Design and Tools
 {: #Week2 .week}

-This weeks PowerPoint slides and activities wil focus on learning HTML5.
+Bring a notebook computer and USB thumb drive this week and every week for transferring files.
+This weeks PowerPoint slides and activities will focus on learning HTML5.
 The HTML language is a document description language and Assignment 1 requires creating three HTML documents and hosting them on your Github pages account.
 These activities will be your first steps in computer coding.
 You could do the coding using your editor in GitHub pages or try either of the code editors suggested below.

 Please download and print the following two documents in color before class this week: